davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 </tbody>
 </table>

-### Running an VMware GemFire cluster with Spring Boot from your IDE
+### Running a VMware GemFire cluster with Spring Boot from your IDE

 As described in
 [geode-clientcache-applications](#geode-clientcache-applications),